 Kit Dampney Prize

 The Kit Dampney Prize recognizes research excellence in the context of IS and education.
 The prize is awarded annually by ACPHIS in memory of C.N.G.
-'Kit' Dampney at the Australasian Conference on Information Systems (ACIS) for the best ACIS education paper.
+'Kit' Dampney at the Australasian Conference on Information Systems (ACIS) for the best ACIS education paper (nominated by the conference organizers, and confirmed by the ACPHIS Executive).

 C.N.G.
 ‘Kit’ Dampney (1943 – 2004) was an Associate Professor in Information Technology.
 Kit started his academic career with an undergraduate degree in Mathematics and Earth Sciences at the University of Sydney, followed by a Masters Degree in Earth Sciences from the University of Tasmania, and a PhD in Geophysics from the University of Toronto.
 After some time in the oil and gas industry in Texas, Kit headed back to Sydney and joined the emerging computing group at Macquarie University where he served as an academic for more than 25 years.
 In 2001, he relocated to the University of Newcastle to join the School of Design, Communication and IT.
 Only a few years later, Kit unexpectedly passed away in March 2004.